LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000033.9  |  3708  |  115  |  543  |  3050  |
   |  ENSMUST00000000049.5  |  1190  |  51  |  1038  |  101  |

   The annotation file can be either provided by the user or generated starting from a GTF file by using the `create_annotation` function.
 In the latter case, the name of the transript in the annotation data frame are composed by the ENST ID and version, dot separated.
+During the creation of the annotation file, the input GTF is converted in a TxDb object.
+Therefore, a TxDb object can also be directly used as annotation input.

+#### Sequence data

+Optionally, a file containing transcript sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis.
+The user is also free to use a TxDb annotation object.
+By specifying a genome build, the corresponding BSGenome object in R will be used for sequence retrieval.

+#### Selection of read lengths

+Different lengths of ribosome protected fragments may derive from alternative ribosome conformations.
+Therefore, the researcher should be free to modify the tolerance for the selection of the read length according to the aim of the experiment.
+For this reason, __riboWaltz__ has multiple options for treating read lengths: i) all read lengths are included in the analysis (all-inclusive mode) ii) only read lengths specified by the user are included (manual mode); iii) only read lengths satisfying a periodicity threshold are included in the analysis (periodicity threshold mode).
+The user can change the desired threshold (the default is 50%).
+This mode enables the removal of all the reads without periodicity

 #### Overview of the data

   Two graphical outputs can be produced before the identification of the P-site offset, in order to have an overview of the whole read sets.
 The first plot shows the distribution of the length of the reads for a specified sample and can be exploited to identify one or more populaton of reads i.e. one or more conformation of the ribosomes bound to the mRNAs.
 This plot is provided by `rlength_distr`.
 This function, as all the other contained in __riboWaltz__ producing a graphical output, returns a list containing both the data to generate the plot and the plot itself.
-For more details about the data frames for generating the plot and for an example of their structure please refer to the vignette of the package and to the documentation of its fucntions.
+For more details about the data frames for generating the plot and for an example of their structure please refer to the vignette of the package and to the documentation of its functions.

   Note that a wide range of read lengths can make hard to read the plot.
 This issue can be easily solved specifying by the *cl* option a confidence level that restricts the distribution to a more narrow range of lengths.